Home » Student Engagement

 Graduate Student Council of the Graduate School.
 Membership comprises one elected representative from each department, but any graduate student may participate.

-Peabody Graduate Student Association.
+Graduate/Professional Student Association of Peabody College.
 Membership comprises representatives elected by students in each department.
 This body coordinates academic, social, and other activities significant to the student community and is also available to the administration and faculty for consultation regarding concerns of the students in Peabody College.

 Vanderbilt Bar Association.
 Membership comprises students of the Law School who are directed by a Board of Governors elected by the classes.

-Divinity School Student Government Association.
+Student Council of the Divinity School.
 Membership comprises editors of the two student publications and representatives from the various levels of academic training.

 Council of Class Officers (School of Medicine).
 Membership comprises elected officers from each class.